Loading Events

 How will the energy transition give me a competitive advantage?

 Switzerland is striving for climate neutrality and we would like to make a contribution to this.
-As part of the Green Days of the St.Gallen Energy 2030 network, numerous exciting events will take place from May 8-10.
-We will focus on the relevance of renewable energy and the circular economy as an opportunity for innovative SMEs and show how energy efficiency, climate protection and a sustainable circular economy not only contribute to achieving climate neutrality, but also offer valuable opportunities for the future.
+Numerous exciting events will take place from May 8-10 as part of the Green Days of the St.Gallen Energy 2030 network.
+We focus on the relevance of renewable energy and the circular economy as an opportunity for innovative SMEs and show how energy efficiency, climate protection and a sustainable circular economy not only contribute to achieving climate neutrality, but also offer valuable opportunities for the future.

 The event in brief